California State Polytechnic University, Pomona: Bronco Pep Band

 The Bronco Pep Band is a student-run band at Cal Poly Pomona.
 The band is a group within the athletic department.
 It follows the tradition of other student-run bands in the sense that it focuses on its members' individuality.
 The band attends athletic events during the year to encourage the school's athletic teams and audience support/involvement.
 The pep band is entirely voluntary and all students at Cal Poly Pomona or anyone else in the area are free to join.

 Greek life

 Greek Life at Cal Poly Pomona consists of 16 fraternities and 11 sororities governed by the Greek Council.
 From the total male undergraduate population, 2% are enrolled in fraternities and 1% of women in sororities respectively.

-Active Chapters at include, but are not limited to: Nu Alpha Kappa, Sigma Alpha Epsilon, Sigma Chi, Phi Kappa Tau, Pi Kappa Alpha, Pi Kappa Phi, Alpha Xi Delta, Chi Omega, Sigma Kappa, Kappa Delta, Zeta Tau Alpha, Triangle, Phi Sigma Rho, Alpha Phi Gamma as well as other multicultural, professional, honor and service societies.
+In 2005, Lambda Phi Epsilon pledge Kenny Luong died from injuries suffered during a brutal football game between members of the fraternity and those pledging to join it.